8r14z/coding-interview-prep/MyNote.md

         count += (hashNums1[num1] * hashNums2[target-num1])
 ```

 8. Number of subsets in a list with N elements = 2<sup>N</sup>. if there is N numbers, there are 2<sup>N</sup>-1 reperesentation of their combination in bit mask.

+**Proof**

+Suppose you want to choose a subset.
+For each element, you have two choices: either you put it in your subset, or you don't; and these choices are all independent.

+Remark: this works also for the empty set.
+An empty set has exactly one subset, namely the empty set.
+And the fact that 20=1 reflects the fact that there is only one way to pick no elements at all!

 For example:

 arr=[1,2,3]